Dumbarton F.C.: Internationals

 In 2018 midfielder Dimitris Froxylias received a call-up to the Cyprus national football team, making his debut against Montenegro in March 2018.
 It was the first of two caps he would earn whilst a Sons player, becoming the club's first international since Irishman Harry Chatton in 1932.

+In 2026 defender Ali Omar was called-up by the Somalia national football team, becoming the first Sons player to represent an African nation.